gkalpak/angular/aio/content/guide/docs-style-guide.md

 A navigation node has the following properties:

-* `url`- the URL of the guide page (_item node only_).
+* `url`&mdash;the URL of the guide page (_item node only_).

-* `title`- the text displayed in the side nav.
+* `title`&mdash;the text displayed in the side nav.

-* `tooltip` - text that appears when the reader hovers over the navigation link.
+* `tooltip`&mdash;text that appears when the reader hovers over the navigation link.

-* `children` - an array of child nodes (_header node only_).
+* `children`&mdash;an array of child nodes (_header node only_).

-* `hidden` - defined and set true if this is a guide page that should _not_ be displayed in the navigation panel.
-Rarely needed, it is a way to hide the page from navigation while making it available to readers who should know about it. _This_ "Authors Style Guide" is a hidden page.
+* `hidden`&mdash;defined and set true if this is a guide page that should _not_ be displayed in the navigation panel.
+Rarely needed, it is a way to hide the page from navigation while making it available to readers who should know about it. _This_ "Author's Style Guide" is a hidden page.

 <div class="alert is-critical">